Andy4495/emulator-8-bit/README.md

 make clean    # Removes the executable, object, and linker files
 ```

-`make` can be run from either the top-level directory or the `src` folder.

 ## Implementation Details

-The emulator was developed on Windows 10 using WSL 2 installed with Ubuntu 20.04 and gcc version 9.4.0.
+The emulator was developed with Ubuntu 20.04 and gcc version 9.4.0 (using [WSL 2][26]) and MacOS Ventura with clang version 12.0.0.

-It is also compatible with Apple MacOS clang version 12.0.0 and Ubuntu 22.04 with gcc version 11.3.0.
+It is also known to be compatible with Ubuntu 22.04 and gcc version 11.3.0.

 I have not tried it on other platforms, but there is no machine dependent code.
 It should work as-is (or with minimal changes) on other unix-like platforms and compiler versions.